rakeshk110/zoom_feedback_validate/README.md

-# My Zoom - Feedback Sentiment Classifier
+# My Zoom - Feedback validate

 This project is a feedback classification system built with a fine-tuned BERT model and a user-friendly Gradio interface.
 It allows users to enter Zoom meeting feedback and automatically detects the sentiment or category of the feedback.